U.S. Gulf Coast oil spillers about to face day in court

 The case is In re: Oil Spill by the Oil Rig “Deepwater Horizon” in the Gulf of Mexico, on April 20, 2010, No. 10-md-02179, in the U.S. District Court, Eastern District of Louisiana.

-Additional reporting and writing by Andrew Callus; Editing by Patricia Kranz and Kenneth Barry
+Additional reporting and writing by Andrew Callus; Editing by Patricia Kranz, Kenneth Barry and Diane Craft